hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 ```

 [10:17:57](#1669285077592TQJaQ:gitter.im) <hiiamboris (NOT THIS ONE)>:
-so why pass a path if you only need a map? í ½í¸‰
+so why pass a path if you only need a map? ğŸ˜‰

 [10:24:16](#1669285456593BxnDB:gitter.im) <bubnenkoff (Dmitry Bubnenkov)>:
 you asking right questions) One reason was to make function able to process blocks and maps with same key-value structure...
 I need to think more about it..